ppy/osu-wiki/news/2022/2022-10-15-new-featured-artist-gloryhammer.md

 ### Rise Of The Chaos Wizards

-Try out [the map from the video above](https://osu.ppy.sh/beatmapsets/1621226) hosted by stream savant [nebuwua](https://osu.ppy.sh/users/14729352) or [this multi-million-play Loved map](https://osu.ppy.sh/beatmapsets/694464) hosted by [xChorse](https://osu.ppy.sh/users/2217628)!
+Try out [the map from the video above](https://osu.ppy.sh/beatmapsets/1621226) hosted by stream savant ::nebuwua::{ user-id=14729352 } or [this multi-million-play Loved map](https://osu.ppy.sh/beatmapsets/694464) hosted by ::xChorse::{ user-id=2217628 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/311/Space%201992%20-%20Rise%20of%20the%20Chaos%20Wizards/GLORYHAMMER%20-%20Rise%20Of%20The%20Chaos%20Wizards.mp3" type="audio/mpeg">